Repeated and incontrovertible collective action failure leads to protester disengagement and radicalisation

-We are living in an age of protest\cite{brannen2020age,ortiz2022analysis}.
+We are living in an age of protest\cite{ortiz2022analysis,cantoni2024protests}.
 From the Arab Spring Revolutions in the Middle East and Northern Africa, the toppling of longstanding dictatorships in Sudan and Algeria, the Yellow Vests movement in France, pro-democracy movements in Chile, Venezuela, Thailand, Hong Kong, as well as the Black Lives Matter and MeToo movements, such movements have played a critical role in countering authoritarian rule, advancing the rights and freedoms of people across the world \cite{roggeband2017handbook, shuman2023social}.
-Such behaviours are conceptualised as collective action, that is, ``efforts by large numbers of people, who define themselves and are defined by others as a group, to solve collectively a problem that they feel they have in common, and which is perceived to arise from their relations with other groups'' \cite{tajfel1981human}.
-We know much about why people engage with such movements: hundreds of studies confirm that collective action emerges among people who are morally convicted about their stance, feel the status quo is unjust, believe that by acting together they can change the situation, and identify with groups that can mobilise action \cite{agostini2021toward,vanZomeren2008toward,becker2017dynamic,thomas2022mobilise}
+Mirroring the real world proliferation of such movements, there are flourishing interdisciplinary literatures on protest~\cite{cantoni2024protests,paret2021persistent,saunders2012explaining}, social movement participation~\cite{tilly2015social,mccarthy1977resource,mcadam1999political,della2015oxford} and collective action~\cite{agostini2021toward,becker2017dynamic,thomas2022mobilise,tarrow1993cycles}.
+These literatures tell us much about why people engage with such movements: hundreds of studies confirm that collective action emerges among people who are morally convicted about their stance, feel the status quo is unjust, believe that by acting together they can change the situation, and identify with groups that can mobilise action \cite{agostini2021toward,becker2017dynamic,thomas2022mobilise,mccarthy1977resource,mcadam1999political,klandermans1984mobilization}.

 Yet, critical puzzles remain.
-First, we know relatively little about the conditions under which instances of protest build into an enduring, sustained movement \cite{selvanathan2020marches}.
-Participation in collective action is a goal-directed behaviour \cite{tajfel1981human} but social change takes time, implicating the repeated efforts of people over months, years, and decades \cite{de2013dramatic,thomas2022time}.
-Recent evidence suggests that the factors that shape incidental action may be distinct from those factors that shape when people \textit{keep acting} \cite{cohen2023should} and \textit{how} they continue to engage \cite{louis2020volatility}.
+First, the conditions under which instances of protest build into an enduring, sustained movement differ from those which generate one-off protests~\cite{selvanathan2020marches,paret2021persistent,saunders2012explaining,tarrow1993cycles,tilly2015social}.
+Participation in collective action is a goal-directed behaviour but social change takes time, implicating the repeated efforts of people over months, years, and decades \cite{de2013dramatic,tarrow1993cycles,mcadam1999political,klandermans1987potentials}.
+Other evidence suggests that the factors that shape incidental action may be distinct from those factors that shape when people \textit{keep acting} \cite{cohen2023should} and \textit{how} they continue to engage \cite{louis2020volatility,meyer2004conceptualizing,tarrow1993cycles}.
 This paper addresses this critical gap, asking: what are the conditions that foster an enduring, sustained social movement?